History of San Francisco State University: 1970s and onwards

 In 1971, campus-based childcare at SF State was approved by the California State Colleges board of trustees.
 On October 10, 1972, the Associated Students Lilliput Childcare Center opened, providing childcare to students who are parents and the general public.
 It's now called the AS Early Childhood Education Center.

 In 1972, the State Colleges system was designated "The California State University and Colleges."
 14 colleges met the criteria established by the Board of Trustees and the Coordinating Council for Higher Education, including San Francisco State, which was renamed California State University, San Francisco.
 This name was not popular with students, and the university was soon renamed San Francisco State University in 1974.

 Hayakawa resigned in 1973.
 This led to the appointment of Paul F. Romberg.

-The Student Union building (now Cesar Chavez Student Center) was opened in 1975.
+The Student Union building (now Student Center) was opened in 1975.
 It was designed by Paffard Keatinge-Clay.

 On March 10, 1975, American Nazi leader Alan Vincent was invited to speak to a class.
 Students protested against his presence on campus and disrupted the class he was supposed to be in.
 He was in an office across from the classroom.
 Students filled the hallway and waited for him and other Nazis to leave.
 Police escorted them to 19th and Holloway Avenues as protestors chased them.
 There, a physical altercation took place that ended with a Nazi spraying a fire extinguisher at a protestor.
 The Nazis quickly went into a van and drove away.

 President Romberg secured a permanent federal lease for 25 acres of shoreline in Tiburon for just $1 in 1978.
 The Romberg Tiburon Campus would eventually expand to 53 acres.